 Mary Hurd (left), Eloise Zimmerman (Right)

 In recent years membership of women in the Iowa Alpha Chapter of Tau Beta Pi has increased significantly.
-In Spring 2015, 48 of the 202 student members of Tau Beta Pi (24%) were women.
+In Spring 2020, of the 263 student members of Tau Beta Pi on campus 66 (25%) were women.

 In addition to the integral role of Tau Beta Pi members to engineering at Iowa State, Iowa Alpha has also made substantial contributions to Tau Beta Pi nationally.
 On five occasions Iowa Alpha has hosted the annual Tau Beta Pi National Convention, the first time in 1917 and most recently in 2013; only one other chapter, Indiana Alpha, has hosted the convention more often.

 Particularly since 1990, Iowa Alpha has frequently been selected nationally as one of the outstanding Tau Beta Pi Chapters.
 Iowa Alpha received the R. C. Matthews Outstanding Chapter Award in 1989-90 and again in 1991-92 and has been runner-up seven other times.
 The Chapter has received 14 of the 68 Greater Interest in Government grants awarded since that program was started in 1989, while no other chapter has received more than 4.
 It has received Chapter Excellence Awards for the timeliness and quality of its reporting 24 times since 1987.
 Iowa Alpha has also been recognized for the extensive project work it has undertaken.
 Since 1996 the chapter has receiving Chapter Project Awards 20 times and Project Award Scholarships of $500 each 14 times.